fallen-icarus/cardano-options/GettingStarted.md

 This datum must be stored at the required payment address with the required amount of the ask asset.

 ##### Building the transaction
 You need to set the invalid-hereafter of this transaction to the `$expirationSlot` variable.
+If you are executing multiple contracts in a single transaction, the earliest expiration should be used.

 To see how to build the transaction using a local node, refer [here](scripts/local-node/execute-contract.sh).